aws/aws-cdk/.github/PULL_REQUEST_TEMPLATE.md

-Title & body must follow conventional commits (see contribution guide).
+Title & body will be used as commit message and MUST follow conventional commits (see contribution guide).

 ----